📚

 A Shortcoming of Gibbs Free Energy

 A spontaneous process may take either the thermodynamically controlled or the kinetic controlled pathway.
-A kinetically controlled path like the one above is driven by a high activation energy.
+In a kinetic controlled path is like the one above and is driven by a high activation energy.
 A thermodynamically controlled reaction is driven by the difference in free energy between the products and reactants, the type of reaction we saw in the last section.

 Reasons For Kinetic Control